isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 `Wrap Around Mortgage`: A new lender gives the borrower a loan and uses part of that payment to keep paying the old mortgage, and keeps the rest as their return

 #### Lesson 14
+`Subject of an Appraisal`: The specific legal interest in the property being valued `Reproduction cost`: Cost to build an exact replica `Replacement cost`: Cost to build a modern equivalent today